mjarrett/advent/README.md

-# advent
+# Advent of Code

-This is a project to practice python and to learn git
+This is a project to practice python and to learn git.
+Lots of interesting stuff here but poorly commented.